mrostron/mr-stats/pidstat/cron/README.txt

 -----------------

   - as root:
-    - drop the zip file to a temp space on the master host:
+    - copy the zip file to a temp space on the master host:
       ( /var/tmp/mr-stats-master.zip )

   - as root:
     - unzip the zip file to the gpadmin home directory, change ownership to gpadmin, and
-    - create a directory for pidstat output, change owner to gpadmin
+    - create a directory for pidstat local output, change owner to gpadmin
 $   mkdir -p /data/mr-stats/pidstat/log
 $   chown -R gpadmin:gpadmin /data/mr-stats/pidstat/log